CosmoUiT: A Vision Transformer-UNet Hybrid for Fast and Accurate Emulation of 21-cm Maps from the Epoch of Reionization: Vision Transformers

 \subsection{Attention Mechanism}

-Transformers were originally developed for natural language processing (NLP) tasks, where they demonstrated exceptional performance by effectively capturing long-range dependencies through a multi-head self-attention mechanism \cite{Vaswani_2017}.
-Building on their success, Vision Transformers (ViTs) were proposed for computer vision applications \cite{Dosovitskiy_2020}.
-Transformers are designed to operate on 1D sequences of tokens.
-To apply them to two-dimensional images, each image is first divided into smaller non-overlapping patches.
-These patches are then flattened into 1D arrays and linearly projected into a lower-dimensional embedding space, effectively converting the image into a sequence of token embeddings suitable for Transformer processing.
+Transformers were originally developed for natural language processing (NLP) tasks, where they effectively capture long-range dependencies using self-attention \cite{Vaswani_2017}.
+Vision Transformers (ViTs) extend this paradigm to visual data by representing images as sequences of patch embeddings \cite{Dosovitskiy_2020}.
+Since Transformers operate on 1D token sequences, images are partitioned into non-overlapping patches, flattened, and linearly projected into a latent embedding space.